FAQ

 A W is one of 20 possible grades you may see on your academic transcript.
 It means you withdrew from the course without a penalty.
 You don’t earn credit for the course nor does it affect your GPA.

-So, because it doesn’t affect your GPA, a W is not a bad thing.
+Because it doesn’t affect your GPA, a W is not a bad thing.
 Does it say something about you as a student?
 Well, it says you didn’t complete the course but there could be one of 100 reasons why you didn’t do that.
 And many of those reasons are good ones.

 So why is a W bad in some cases?
 Again, it boils down to perceptions.
 One or two W’s in an academic transcript that’s filled with As and Bs will probably not be noticed.
 One or two W’s in an academic transcript that’s filled with Cs, Ds and Fs are more of an issue.
 But really, if your transcript is that bad, the W is probably the least of your troubles.
 We are more likely to talk to you about the Cs, Ds and Fs than we are about the Ws.